 - Statistics and operational research: #50 (QS World University Rankings 2015)

 - #4 Largest Statistics Program in the Country (Amstat News, December 2019)

 Why should you study Statistics at UC Davis?

 The UC Davis Statistics Department has a number of internationally renowned faculty, and as a statistics major, you will have the opportunity to study with these experts at the cutting edge of the field.

 - Outstanding undergraduate teaching

 Our faculty are extensively involved in teaching in addition to research.
-Four Statistics Professors, Peter Hall, Hans-Georg Müller, George Roussas, and Frank Samaniego, have been recognized by the UC Davis Academic Senate’s Distinguished Teaching award.
-This award honors UC Davis faculty who combine extraordinary scholarship with outstanding undergraduate teaching, and both of the professors and other teaching faculty in the Statistics Department exemplify these qualities.
+Most recently in 2019, Professor Ethan Anderes received a College of Letters and Science Award for Distinguished Teaching.
+Two current Statistics Professors Hans-Georg Müller and George Roussas have been recognized by the UC Davis Academic Senate’s Distinguished Teaching award.
+This award honors UC Davis faculty who combine extraordinary scholarship with outstanding undergraduate teaching.

 - Interdisciplinary and collaborative learning environment